Updated July 2021

 Bags on the list I’ve used include: Magadans; Andy Strapz; Monsoon; OS-32.
 I’ve also inspected close up: Lone Riders, Siskiyou; Sakwy 30; Dry Bags; Mosko Moto Backcountry; Gascoyne; Wolfman.

-Table data correct and manufacturers’ links checked at the date of this update.
+Table below updated and manufacturers’ links checked at the date of this update.

 Updates and corrections added as I learn of them.
 Please send updates.